unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 Please note that the passwords will be stored in the post meta and this plugin will set a cookie to allow access to the protected pages or posts.

-= An Inside Look at Password Protect WordPress Pro = https://www.youtube.com/watch?v=myYsKXZyNwc
+= An Inside Look at Password Protect WordPress - PPWP Pro = https://www.youtube.com/watch?v=myYsKXZyNwc

 = Password Protected Features =
 The Lite version of Password Protect WordPress (PPWP) plugin offers the following features:

-== Protect WordPress Pages & Posts with Unlimited Passwords == The plugin extends WordPress's built-in password protection feature and allows you to set multiple passwords per Page and Post.
+== Protect WordPress Pages & Posts with Unlimited Passwords == The plugin extends WordPress built-in password protection feature and allows you to set multiple passwords per Page and Post.
 What's more, you can protect the content with just a single click.
 Once protected, a random password will be automatically generated for you.

 = Password Protect WordPress Pages & Posts by User Roles = There is an option allowing you to password protect your WordPress Pages & Posts by user roles.
-In other words, you can set different passwords for different user roles, i.e. one for subscribers, one for editors role.
+In other words, you can set different passwords for different user roles, i.e. one for subscribers, one for editors.

+= Prevent Password Abuse with reCAPTCHA =
+Stop password abuse and spam by bots and automated software with Google reCAPTCHA v3.
+Real users will be able to access protected content with ease as usual.

-= Unlock Password Protected Content without Page Refresh = Use Ajax to display protected content without having to reload the entire page.
+= Unlock Password Protected Content without Page Refresh = [Use Ajax to display protected content](https://passwordprotectwp.com/docs/unlock-password-protected-content-without-page-refresh/) without having to reload the entire page.
 It will help improve user experience and avoid server caching after users enter their password.

 == Password Protect WordPress Categories ==
 Instead of creating an individual password for each post, you can protect all posts under one or multiple categories at once.
 Once users unlock a post successfully, they will be able to access the rest of the content automatically.